sequenceiq/slider/src/site/markdown/cluster/specification.md

         "yarn.vcores": "1",
       },

+Providers may support a fixed number of roles -or they may support a dynamic number of roles defined at run-time, potentially from other data sources.

 ## How `/options` and role options are merged.

 The options declared for a specific role are merged with the cluster-wide options